content-development-2022/Java-FSD-Angular-SQL-AWS-V1.0/Core Java 8+/5-java-JDBC/1-java-jdbc-introduction.md

 ## 1.1 Applications of JDBC

 -   Fundamentally, JDBC is a specification that provides a complete set of interfaces that allows for portable access to an underlying database.
--   Java can be used to write different types of executables, such as −
+-   Java can be used to write different types of executables, such as:
 1. Java Applications
 2. Java Applets
 3. Java Servlets